aksel-blaise/gahaganmorph2/README.md

 ![](./analysis/images/gpa3d.png)

 Chronometric dates were aggregated, where available, from contexts where Gahagan bifaces have been found.
 These dates were [recalibrated and modeled](analysis/gahagan14c.md) using the [_oxcAAR package_](https://github.com/ISAAKiel/oxcAAR).
-Due to recovery from a context that does not directly articulate with the Gahagan biface at the Baker site, two models were produced.
+Due to recovery from a dated context that does not directly articulate with the Gahagan biface at the Baker site, two models were produced.
 One (top) includes the Baker site dates, and the other (bottom) does not.

 ![](/fig03.png)